RoadieHQ/marketing-site/content/docs/getting-started/technical-documentation/index.md

 1. Backstage TechDocs uses MkDocs under the hood and the [MkDocs configuration and user guide](https://www.mkdocs.org/) will broadly apply to your Backstage documentation setup.
 2. The [official Backstage TechDocs guide](https://backstage.io/docs/features/techdocs/techdocs-overview).

+## Next steps

+If you use OpenAPI specs in your organization you can [learn how to associate them with your components](/docs/getting-started/technical-documentation).